corda/corda-docs-portal/content/en/platform/corda/4.9/community/_index.md

 3. Follow the [tutorials](tutorial-cordapp.md) to set up a Corda network and start coding your CorDapps.

-## Upgrade to Corda Community Edition from Corda open source
+## Upgrade to Corda: Community Edition from Corda open source

-If you are already using an open source version of Corda (Corda 4.1- Corda 4.8) and want to upgrade to Corda Community Edition, you can choose to:
+If you are already using an open source version of Corda (Corda 4.1- Corda 4.8) and want to upgrade to Corda: Community Edition, you can choose to:

 * Download the `.tar` file.
 * Use the Docker Image.